 That draw, that allure, that power took over me.
 How was I so naïve that I fell for it?
 How badly was I in need of love?
 Silly me thought I had earned the status of being “the greatest love” of his life.
 In reality, I was just the next source of energy that he needed to try and fill his un-fillable void inside of his body.
 I wasn’t special at all.
 Nor loved.
 Nor gold.
 I was dirt, meaningless dirt.
 The pedestal came down as quickly as it went up.

-In my research of narcissists over the past few months, I am so frequently shaken by descriptions that feel eerily on target with who he was and how he behaved.
+I am so frequently shaken by descriptions that feel eerily on target with who he was and how he behaved.
 This particular passage says so much about the hard fall for a narcissist, about how powerful the allure and draw are.
 She uses “illusion” as a way of making this point clear.

 The phrase “I would die for you” is literal.
 Because one who stays hooked into a narcissist does begin to die.
 The desire for the illusion of love to be real is so strong that one will stay forever hooked into that illusion until she completely loses herself, commits suicide or creates an illness in her body. (source)